-The device uses the internal LDO output and the VCC pin for all internal power supply.
-The VCC pin draws power either from the VIN (in adjustable output variants) or VOUT/FB (in fixed-output variants).
-In the fixed-output variants, once the device is active but has yet to regulate, the VCC rail continues to draw power from the input voltage, VIN, until the VOUT/FB voltage reaches > 3.15 V (or when the device has reached steady-state regulation post the soft start).
+The LMR436x0-Q1 uses the internal LDO output and the VCC pin for all internal power supply.
+The VCC pin draws power either from the V{IN} (in adjustable output variants) or the VOUT/FB (in fixed-output variants).
+In the fixed output variants, once the LMR436x0-Q1 is active but has yet to regulate, the VCC rail will continue to draw power from the input voltage, V{IN} , until the VOUT/FB voltage reaches > 3.3 V (or when the device has reached steady-state regulation post the soft start).
 The VCC rail typically measures 3.3 V in both adjustable and fixed output variants.
-During start-up, VCC momentarily exceeds the normal operating voltage and then drops to the normal operating voltage.
+During start-up, VCC momentarily exceeds the normal operating voltage, then drops to the normal operating voltage.

-8.3.6 Bootstrap Voltage and VBOOT-UVLO (BOOT Terminal)
+8.3.6 Bootstrap Voltage and V{BOOT-UVLO} (BOOT Terminal)

-The high-side switch driver circuit requires a bias voltage higher than VIN to make sure the HS switch is turned on.
-The internal 0.1- $\mu$ F capacitor that is connected between BOOT and SW works as a charge pump to boost voltage on the BOOT terminal to (SW + VCC).
-The boot diode is integrated on the device die to minimize physical solution size.
-The CBOOT rail has a UVLO setting.
-This UVLO has a threshold of $V{BOOT-UVLO}$ and is typically set at 2.1 V. If the BOOT capacitor is not charged above this voltage with respect to the SW pin, then the part initiates a charging sequence, turning on the low-side switch before attempting to turn on the high-side device.
+The high-side switch driver circuit requires a bias voltage higher than VIN to ensure the HS switch is turned ON.
+The capacitor connected between BOOT and SW works as a charge pump to boost voltage on the BOOT terminal to (SW+VCC).
+The boot diode is integrated on the LMR436x0-Q1 die to minimize physical solution size.
+A 100-nF capacitor rated for 10 V or higher is recommended for CBOOT.
+The BOOT rail has a UVLO setting.
+This UVLO has a threshold of $V{BOOT-UVLO}$ and is typically set at 2.1 V. If the CBOOT capacitor is not charged above this voltage with respect to the SW pin, then the part initiates a charging sequence, turning on the low-side switch before attempting to turn on the high-side device.